Stunning architecture and lively culture in Providence mixes with the rich history of mills and factories along the Blackstone River Bikeway.

-From there, travelers can take a side trip along the 14-mile East Bay Bike Path for beautiful views of the bay or continue along a series of short off-road paths and select roadways through downtown Providence to reach the Cranston city line.
+From there, travelers can take a side trip along the East Bay Bike Path (10 miles of which is part of the Greenway route) for beautiful views of the bay or continue along a series of short off-road paths and select roadways through downtown Providence to reach the Cranston city line.
 The Cranston Bikepath, Warwick Greenway, West Warwick Greenway, and Coventry Greenway — all sections of the Washington Secondary Rail-Trail — provide 19 miles of continuous off-road travel.
 The westernmost portion of the Washington Secondary Rail-Trail, the 10-mile Trestle Trail, offers 4.8 miles of paved trail from the western terminus of the Coventry Greenway to Log Bridge Road.
 The remaining 5 miles are scheduled for completion over the next several years and will bring Greenway users to the Connecticut border.

 Mileage counts reflect the portion of each trail that is part of East Coast Greenway.

 West Warwick Greenway, West Warwick; 2.8 mi

 Trestle Trail, Coventry; 4.8 mi